Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 **3. Running In**

-Constant operating torque can be guaranteed if the torque limiter with blockaded machine part A has done slip rotations according to table below.
+Constant operating torque can be guaranteed if the MS Torque Limiter with blockaded machine part A has done slip rotations according to table below.

-**The “running in” is not necessary when the torque limiter was supplied with machine part A and** torque set by RINGSPANN.
+**The “running in” is not necessary when the MS Torque Limiter was supplied with machine part A and** torque set by RINGSPANN.

 Issue Date\ *:* **07/08/2017** Document Ref: **49104-15-001**